sairum/tcsBU/README.md

 ### Local installation

-If no web-server is available, **tcsBU** can be saved into any local directory and run using the *file://* protocol.
-If a network connection is available, users can click on the *index.html* file, which should automatically open the page in the default browser.
-If no network connection is available, users should use *tcsbu.html* instead.
-The difference is that the latter will not try to download the necessary libraries (JQuery, w2ui, d3.js) from their respective Content Delivery Networks (CDNs) but will use the ones shipped with **tcsBU** (found in *js/* directory).
+If no web-server is available, **tcsBU** can be saved into any local directory and run using the `file://` protocol.
+If a network connection is available, users can click on the `index.html` file, which should automatically open the page in the default browser.
+If no network connection is available, users should use `tcsbu.html` instead.
+The difference is that the latter will not try to download the necessary libraries (JQuery, w2ui, d3.js) from their respective Content Delivery Networks (CDNs) but will use the ones shipped with **tcsBU** (found in `js/` directory).

 ## Usage

 The first step is to read a TCS output file, by clicking on the `Load Data` button (top-left).
-Note that there is no need to manually edit the results in TCS (e.g. by using the `spring` algorithm).
-Once the TCS analysis is finished you can look for a GML file with extension *.graph*, usually found on the directory where the alignment used by TCS is.
+Note that there is no need to manually edit the results in TCS (e.g. by using the *spring* algorithm).
+Once the TCS analysis is finished you can look for a GML file with extension `.graph`, usually found on the directory where the alignment used by TCS is.
 The GML (*Graph Modeling Language*) format is simply a text file format supporting network data with a very easy syntax.
 The GML specification can be found at [this](http://www.fim.uni-passau.de/en/theoretical-computer-science/projects/) site.
 Users should not touch (edit) the GML file unless they really know what they are doing!

 The user interface is self-intuitive.
-There is a `Help` button with more information on how to fiddle with the parameters of the `force-directed layout` of *d3.js*.
+There is a `Help` button with more information on how to fiddle with the parameters of the *force-directed layout* of `d3.js`, .

 ## Bug Tracking